sepandhaghighi/mnimi/README.md

 **Mnimi** is a game of memory skill inspired by [Simon electronic game](https://en.wikipedia.org/wiki/Simon_(game)).
 The game creates a series of lights and requires a user to repeat the sequence.

 Initially, the game has four colored buttons.
 A round in **Mnimi** consists of the game lighting up one or more buttons in a random order, after which the player must reproduce that order by pressing the buttons.
-As the game progresses, the number of colors, buttons to be pressed and sequence speed increases.
-Once the user fails, the game is over.
+If the user succeeds, the series becomes progressively longer and more complex.

 In Greek, **Mnimi** means memory.